 If you’re anything like me then you would have designed and redesigned your own treehouse a million times over when you were younger.
 For some people, this dream becomes a reality in alternative housing ideas.

 Obviously the pre-requisite for such a house is owning some land with large trees and then securing planning permission but with the right builders and project managers, you can have something truly amazing.

 Living underground won’t be for everyone but for those who do, you’ll find that subterranean homes offer resistance to severe weather – although they can be susceptible to flooding so you will need a pumping system installed.
 Houses built below ground have natural insulation which means they benefit from a near-constant temperature all year round.

 Geodesic Dome Homes

 Geodesic dome houses can be bought in kit form for you to build yourself and can be relatively inexpensive.
 Thanks to their shape and design they are structurally very strong and resistant to winds because they are aerodynamic.
-Geodesic dome houses have so much character and certainly stand out from the crowd.
+Geodesic dome houses have so much character and certainly stand out from the crowd in alternative housing ideas.

 Hemp Concrete Houses

 Hemp Concrete, also known as HempCrete, Canosmose, Canobiote and Isochanvre is a bio-composite material.
 Hemp Concrete is less labour intensive to make but more expensive.
 Building blocks of this material can be used to build traditional houses and are said to be resistant to mould, bugs and fire.

 These are just a selection of alternative housing ideas to consider.
 With the right imagination, funding and skills you can create something amazing.
 From houseboats to pallet houses or tiny houses on wheels.

 What do you look for in a house?
 Do you like tradition or are you drawn to the abstract, cute or characterful houses?
 Perhaps you yearn for a house which will reduce your carbon footprint and take you completely off-grid?
 There are so many things to consider.